 Newark Light Rail, Rail Stations

 Newark Light Rail (NLR): The NLR system serves downtown Newark as well as surrounding suburbs.
 It also links the city’s two rail stations: Broad Street and Penn Station.
-Significant flooding incapacitated NLR’s signal, communications, emergency ventilation and power systems.
-Repairs in a resilient manner are underway.
+Significant storm surge incapacitated NLR’s signal, communications, emergency ventilation and power systems.
+NJ TRANSIT has completed immediate repairs in a resilient manner, and the NLR Storm Protection improvements are underway.

 Rail Stations: The impact of the storm on several rail stations located on the Northeast Corridor (NEC), Raritan Valley (RVL), Main/Bergen (M/B), Morris and Essex (M&E), and Montclair Boonton (MB) Lines included damaged structures, platforms, parking lots and roofing.
 The Secaucus Junction station, a major transfer point for northern New Jersey rail service, suffered water damage to elevators, power systems and access roadways.
 NJ TRANSIT completed substantial repairs at rail stations and other facilities system-wide.